 I’m a storyteller.

 In the past two decades, my job titles have changed.
-I’ve been called police reporter, public relations guy, media communications professional, marketing consultant, graduate school recruiter, and college professor.
+I’ve been called police reporter, public relations guy, media communications professional, marketing consultant, graduate school recruiter, executive director and college professor.

 The titles might alter from time to time, but my professional role is always storyteller.

 I tell stories that inform, educate and entertain.
 I tell stories that prompt people to act — to read more, to click through, to call for an interview, and sometimes to spend their money.
 It’s fun.
 It’s challenging.
 It’s ever-changing.

-I work full time at Baylor University, where I’ve been since 2011.
-As a team member in Baylor University’s Office of Media and Public Relations, my mission is to recruit and train our faculty experts and researchers to work with the media and share their stories.
-I love this work and I see great opportunities.
+Prior to my time at Temple College, I served at Baylor University from 2011 to 2022.
+As a team member in Baylor University’s Office of Media and Public Relations, my mission was to recruit and train our faculty experts and researchers to work with the media and share their stories.

-I am married to a beautiful woman, Corinn, and we have three sons.
+I am married to Corinn, and we have three sons.
 We live in Temple, Texas.